vikobaldigi/Rising-Tides-and-Social-Divides/README.md

 - Spatial Justice & Environmental Racism
 - Critical GIS and Counter-Mapping
 - Coastal Vulnerability and Resilience Planning

 ---

-## 🤝 Contributing

-If you'd like to expand this analysis (e.g. to other boroughs, scenarios, or dimensions), feel free to fork the repo and submit a pull request.

----

 ## 📄 License